Skip to main content

 Connection ports

-• 9092 — port for connection without SSL certificate;
+• 9092 — port for connections without an SSL certificate;

-• 9093 — port for connection with SSL certificate.
+• 9093 — port for connections with an SSL certificate.

-The address to connect to depends on the cluster subnet and where you are connecting from.
-You can select an address depending on one of the scenarios:
+The connection address depends on the cluster subnet and where you are connecting from.
+You can choose an address based on one of the scenarios:

-You cannot connect to a cluster on a private subnet from the Internet.
+It is not possible to connect to a cluster in a private subnet from the internet.

-Connecting to a cluster on a public subnet
+Connecting to a cluster in a public subnet

-If the cluster is on a public subnet, the nodes can be connected to by DNS address or IP address from the public subnet.
+If the cluster is in a public subnet, you can connect to nodes by the DNS address or the IP address from the public subnet.

-We recommend connecting by DNS address.
-For DNS addresses in the cluster, the master discovery mechanism is used — the address is bound to the node role, not to the node itself.
-If the master is unavailable, one of the replicas becomes the new master and the address is transferred to the new node along with the role.
+We recommend connecting via the DNS address.
+The cluster uses the master discovery mechanism for DNS addresses; the address is tied to the node role, not the node itself.
+If the master is unavailable, one of the replicas becomes the new master and the address moves to the new node along with the role.

-When connecting using an IP address from a public subnet, the master discovery mechanism is not used.
-If one of the replicas becomes the new master, the master IP address will change and the connection to the old IP address will not work.
+When connecting via an IP address from a public subnet, the master discovery mechanism is not used.
+If one of the replicas becomes the new master, the master's IP address will change, and the connection using the old IP address will stop working.

-You can view the address to connect to in the control panel.
+You can view the connection address in the Dashboard.

-Connecting from a private subnet to a cluster on a private subnet
+Connecting from a private subnet to a cluster in a private subnet

-If you are connecting from a private subnet to a cluster on a private subnet, you can use a DNS address or a private IP address.
+If you are connecting from a private subnet to a cluster in a private subnet, you can use the DNS address or the private IP address.

-We recommend connecting by DNS address.
-For DNS addresses in the cluster, the master discovery mechanism is used — the address is bound to the node role, not to the node itself.
-If the master is unavailable, one of the replicas becomes the new master and the address is transferred to the new node along with the role.
+We recommend connecting via the DNS address.
+The cluster uses the master discovery mechanism for DNS addresses; the address is tied to the node role, not the node itself.
+If the master is unavailable, one of the replicas becomes the new master and the address moves to the new node along with the role.

-When connecting by private IP address, the master discovery mechanism is not used.
-If one of the replicas becomes the new master, the master IP address will change and the connection using the old IP address will not work.
+When connecting via a private IP address, the master discovery mechanism is not used.
+If one of the replicas becomes the new master, the master's IP address will change, and the connection using the old IP address will stop working.

-You can view the address to connect to in the control panel.
+You can view the connection address in the Dashboard.

-1. In the Dashboard, on the top menu, click Products and select Cloud Databases.
+1. In the Dashboard, on the top menu, click Products and select Managed Databases.

 2. Open the Active tab.

-4. In the Addresses to connect block, look up the address.
+4. In the Connection addresses block, view the address.

 Connect with SSL

-Connecting using TLS(SSL)-encryption provides a secure connection between your server and the database cluster.
+Connecting using TLS (SSL) encryption ensures a secure connection between your server and the database cluster.

 1. Download the root certificate and place it in the ~/.kafka/ folder: